 Recording for revision, encouraging translanguaging, and repetition are useful strategies to exalt and empower multilingual writers.
 As teachers of multilingual students, encouraging translanguaging and recording as revision is akin to telling students: every aspect of you is valued.
 Every aspect of you is important.

-When I first started teaching and heard experienced teachers converse using acronyms related to English Language Development, I wondered if I would be able to memorize these acronyms as freely … Continue Reading Supporting English Language Learners with Summary Writing
+When I first started teaching and heard experienced teachers converse using acronyms related to English Language Development, I wondered if I would be able to memorize these acronyms as freely as they had.
+Twenty years later, I think I have a grasp on several of them.
+Here’s a few, try it out and see if… Continue reading Supporting English Language Learners with Summary Writing

 Since the beginning of our school year, our schedule has changed more times than I could count on one hand.
-Students have come back from virtual learning, some have moved … Continue Reading Behaviors: Meet Writers Where They Are
+Students have come back from virtual learning, some have moved in and out of at-home learning for set periods of time, and the rest have remained in the physical classroom.
+Our environment is in a… Continue reading Behaviors: Meet Writers Where They Are

 Calling all primary writing teachers.
 Today Janet Ahn shares how she worked with her Kindergarteners to continue thrive in writing workshop through the pandemic.
 These young scholars continued to draft pieces, engage in conferring, collaborate to mark up mentor texts, and publish their writing through online platforms.
 Their dedication to continuing the writing workshop virtually was a reflection of how they truly saw themselves as writers.